marcglasberg/asyncredux.com/react/testing/testing-user-exceptions.md

   If the action didn't change the error, `status.originalError` and `status.wrappedError` will be the same.

-Note the `action.status` field is immutable, and it will be changed during the action lifecycle.
-For this reason, your test needs to wait until the action is finished before getting a copy of its status.
+Since the `action.status` field is immutable, the whole field will be replaced during the action lifecycle.
+This means your test needs to wait until the action is finished before getting a copy of its status.

 Here's an example: